diphost/mod_proctitle/README.md

 =================================================

-This module sets apache process titles to reflect the request currently processed, and some statistics so they will be visible in top(1) or ps(1).
+This module sets apache process titles to reflect the request currently processed, and some statistics so they will be visible in *top* or *ps*.
 Useful for debugging purposes.
 Very quickly and clearly.

 Features
 --------